nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 ``SERVERADDR`` and ``PORT`` is the hostname/address and port of the machine nghttpx is running.
-Please note that both Firefox nightly and Chromium requires valid certificate for secure proxy.
+Please note that both Firefox nightly and Chromium require valid certificate for secure proxy.

 For Firefox nightly, open Preference window and select Advanced then click Network tab.
 Clicking Connection Settings button will show the